PhantasmagoricAardvark/framework-website/README.md

-Creating a website using the grid framework that was made previously in the same project.
+Re-creating the Odin Project homepage using the grid framework that was made previously in the same project.